conc2304/gravity-scavenger/README.md

         - Low Poly Planet models are from the Unity Asset Store via [One Potato Kingdom](https://assetstore.unity.com/packages/3d/environments/stylized-planet-pack-full-148233)
             - Comprised of Rigid Body for physics and Mesh collider for collision
             - Scripts:
-                - Gravity Field : uses the mass of the rigid body and the player's rigid body mass to apply gravitation attraction around each planet
+                - Gravity Field : uses the mass of the rigid body and the player's rigid body mass to apply gravitation attraction around each planet.
                 - Planet Collision
                 - Rotate
-        - Asteroid models are from [CGTrader](https://www.cgtrader.com/) with ground material from the Ground Texture from [TextureCan]()
+        - Asteroid models are from [CGTrader](https://www.cgtrader.com/) with ground material from the Ground Texture from [TextureCan](https://www.texturecan.com/details/136/)
             - Comprised of Rigid Body for physics and Mesh collider for collision
             - Scripts:
                 - Asteroid